whamtet/simpleui/index.md

-ctmx is an app development tool for fast product development and even faster page load times.
+SimpleUI is an app development tool for fast product development and even faster page load times.
 It uses [htmx](https://htmx.org/) on the frontend.

 ## Basic example

 {% include snippets/hello0.md %}
 {% include examples/demo.html %}
 ---
-The core of ctmx is the `defcomponent` macro which expands to both:
+The core of SimpleUI is the `defcomponent` macro which expands to both:

 - An ordinary function
 - A rest endpoint.
 Arguments are bound based on the html `name` attribute.